Lara Della Mea

 Lara Della Mea (born 10 January 1999) is an Italian World Cup alpine ski racer.

+Career

-She competed at the FIS Alpine World Ski Championships 2019, winning a medal.
-On February 4, 2025, together with Giorgia Collomb, Filippo della Vite and Alex Vinatzer, she won the gold medal in the team competition at the World Championships in Saalbach-Hinterglemm.
+She competed at the 2019 World Championships, winning a medal in the team event.
+Six years later, together with teammates Giorgia Collomb, Filippo della Vite, and Alex Vinatzer, Italy won the gold medal in the team event at the 2025 World Championships in Saalbach-Hinterglemm.
+She has also appeared in the 2022 and 2026 Winter Olympics, where her best result was a fourth place finish in the 2026 giant slalom.